crodier/software-blog/_posts/2023-09-22-message-formats.md

 CPU for small messages, for large messages and large arrays of large messages it is measured in tens of seconds to compress and decompress the messages, and at a high CPU cost.
-CPUs are not yet infinitely fast;
-quantum may change this but until then there is a clear cost-benefit to using compression.
+There is an important cost-benefit to using or avoiding compression.

 What if this cost could be eliminated.
 What if we could pre-agree on the message keys in an elegant way?